-The parliamentarian advises the presiding officer and all members of the Joint Faculty Assembly and serves as a consultant for the Faculty Governance Committee regarding parliamentary procedure and will render a ruling in cases of parliamentary challenges.
+The Parliamentarian, appointed by the Executive Committee of the Senate, advises the presiding officer and all members of the Joint Faculty Assembly and serves as a consultant to the Executive Committee of the Senate regarding parliamentary procedure and will render a ruling in cases of parliamentary challenges.
 Rulings of the parliamentarian will be based upon, and may be challenged in accord with, the parliamentary authority specified in Section 5.1.3.